Ha-L0/Ha-L0.github.io/_posts/2023-01-13-[H4]-Proving-Grounds-Play-VULNHUB-Funbox-Rookie.md

     (ALL : ALL) ALL
 ```

 > Yes!
-We are allowed to execute every command with `sudo`!
+We are allowed to execute all commands with `sudo`!
 {: .prompt-info }

 Lets switch to user `root`